 Currency in Bora Bora

-The currency in Bora Bora is the French Pacific Franc which has the code XPF.
+The local currency in Bora Bora is the French Pacific Franc which has the code XPF.

 You’ll also sometimes see the code as CFP.
 XPF and CFP are the exact same currency.